rex69420/unrealCTF-2023-writeup/forensics/lobmi/README.md

 - [lobmi.wav](./lobmi.wav)
 - [f.pyc](./f.pyc)

-decompile the `f.pyc` file to get the code that the file was encoded with.
+decompile the `f.pyc` file to get the code that that was used to encode the flag into the `lobmi.wav` file.

 ```python
 import wave